Catalogues Raisonnés Users' Guide

 IFAR's Website contains two databases: one for published catalogues raisonnés and one for those still in preparation.
 For the latter, we include information, where available, about anticipated publication dates, project scope, and contact information for authors or committee members.
 Please note: IFAR's database of catalogues in preparation should not be confused with a list of current "experts" on a given artist.
 We include projects only if works are being systematically reviewed for a new catalogue raisonné or a supplement.
 In some cases, however, we have included "standing committees" that are continuing to review works after the publication of a catalogue, although there is no immediate intention of publishing a supplement.
 Our goal in these cases is to make the existence of such standing committees public and provide contact information.

-A note on electronic catalogues raisonnés: Currently, some catalogues raisonnés are being published only in electronic form, as a Website.
-If such a Website is already launched and searchable, it is included in our database of published catalogues under the artist's name.
+A note on online catalogues raisonnés: Currently, some catalogues raisonnés are being published only in digital form, as a Website.
+If such as Website is already launched and searchable, it is included in our database of published catalogues under the artist's name.
 If it is not yet launched, it will be found in our database of catalogues in preparation.

 How to Navigate